 In an ideal world, there would be new posts published here every day, and every single thing I hear I would share with you.
 Naturally, a few logistical problems prevent this.
 Primarily, time: for example, I keep myself busy with a boring office job during the week.
-I am constantly listening to music during this time (as well as during most other things I do), but it does not allow a ton of time for writing.
+I am usually listening to music during this time (as well as during most other things I do), but it does not allow a ton of time for writing.